NitroSniper/NitroSniper/README.md

 - Aspiring to AI Jobs
 <!---
 NitroSniper/NitroSniper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes
 --->

+THIS IS OLD